-Residents will be assigned to a major and a minor school psychology rotation within the TDSB or TCDSB and a major rotation in clinical child psychology at either CDI, Family Psychology Centre or Broadview Psychology.
+Residents will be assigned to a school psychology rotation within the TDSB or TCDSB and participate in a major rotation in clinical child psychology at either CDI, Family Psychology Centre or Broadview Psychology, depending on the results of the match.
 Each resident will spend 2.5 days a week in one of the school boards, 2 days a week at one of the clinical training sites, and .5 days a week at OISE/UT for the joint didactic portion of the training program.
-Specific rotation assignments will be made post-match.
-Rotations will be discussed with the applicants and assigned on the basis of experience and preferences.

 A typical schedule of rotation is outlined in the table below.

-Rotation Days/ Months Location Description week
+Rotation Days/ Months Location Description

+week

 Major School 2.5 days Sept. - TDSB Elementary and Secondary

-Psychology per June or School Psychology Rotation
+Psychology per week June or School Psychology Rotation

-week TCDSB Minor rotations or special
+TCDSB Minor rotations or special

 projects (see list in brochure)

 may be sought.

-Major Clinical Child Psychology 2 days per week Sept. - Aug.
-One of: LDMH, CDI Broadview See descriptions in the body of the brochure.
+Major Clinical 2 days Sept. - One of: See descriptions in the body of

+Child Psychology per week Aug.
+CDI the brochure.

+Droody iou

-FPC
+Broadview FPC

+110

-Seminars/Resident Friday Sept. - OISE Didactic seminars,
+Seminars/Resident Friday Sept. - OISE Didactic seminars, professional

-Meetings PM Aug. professional development,
+Meetings PM Aug. development, resident meetings

-.5 days resident meetings
+.5 days

-Summer July- All sites Hours increased at clinical
+Summer July- All sites School board hours revert to

-Aug sites.
+Aug clinical sites.